zephyrproject-rtos/zscilib/samples/benchmarking/README.rst

     $ ninja run

-To run the application on real HW, typically outputting the results to the serial port, you can try a variant of the following, adjusting the ``-DBOARD`` value as appropriate.
+To run the application on real HW, typically outputting the results to the serial port, you can try a variant of the following, adjusting ``-DBOARD`` as appropriate.

-The **nRF82840 PCA10056** from Nordic Semiconductors is used below:
+The **nRF52840 PCA10056** from Nordic Semiconductors is used below:

 .. code-block:: console